GSA-TTS/FAC-transition-site/src/_collections/faqs/submitter/new-forms.md

 question: will I have to use new forms to submit my AY'23 Single Audit?
 ---

 Yes.
-We have worked closely with the community to create a transition experience that is consistent with previous years.
-It is our intent that the AY'23 forms will be *very familiar* to previous years.
+We've worked with the grants community to make the transition process as consistent as possible with previous years.
+We've done our best to make the AY'23 forms similar to previous years.